In defense of screen time

 Does this sound familiar?

 I am of course talking about women reading fictional books, in the late 1800s.
-In particular, reading the novel “Madame Bovary” by Gustave Flaubert.
+Just like in the novel “Madame Bovary” by Gustave Flaubert.

 To continue quoting from Margaret Cohen – who is a professor at Stanford, but in French literature: